Trump Holds Surprise White House Meeting With Mamdani to Discuss NYC Housing

 The New York City mayor traveled to Washington to speak with the president in a meeting that was not publicized in advance, a sign of the unusually open line of communication the two have established.

 “Even the communist mayor of New York City — I think he’s a nice guy, actually, speaking to him a lot.
-Bad policy, but nice guy, just said they want people to shovel snow, but if you apply for that job you need to show two original forms of ID and a Social Security card,” Trump said, referring to the SAVE America Act, legislation that would require more documentation for voters to cast ballots.
+Bad policy, but nice guy, just said they want people to shovel snow but if you apply for that job you need to show two original forms of ID and a Social Security card,” Trump said, referring to the SAVE America Act, legislation that would require more documentation for voters to cast their ballot.
 Democrats have said the legislation would disenfranchise thousands of eligible voters.

 “I called the president and spoke with him directly to register my opposition to this act,” Mamdani said in a press conference on Jan.
 3.